Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 There are a few critical things that might have gone wrong with links, causing a Google ranking drop:

-- Losing valuable backlinks: You can lose backlinks due to a number of reasons.
-Backlinks may be lost if they are intentionally or unintentionally removed.
-This may happen following a change in ownership of a website or due to wrongful deletions.
-You can lose backlinks if expired domains are not renewed.
 Losing backlinks results in a loss of link equity.
 If the loss happens too quickly, it could lead to a severe loss in rankings.
 For instance, here is a case where a website lost 1K referring domains, many with high DR ratings, over the last 30 days, causing a severe drop in their rankings:

-- Backlinks are getting ignored: Google may have stopped passing link juice to your website even if the backlinks have remained intact.
+Google may have stopped passing link juice to your website, even if the backlinks have remained intact.
 This could happen after an algorithm update, improving Google’s capability of determining the quality and relevance of linking domains.
-For instance, Google’s December 2022 link spam update targeting neutralizing unnatural linking using the SpamBrain AI saw websites losing search rankings after links were disqualified.
+For instance, the December 2022 Link Spam Update, powered by Google’s SpamBrain AI, targeted unnatural linking practices and led to ranking losses for websites whose backlinks were algorithmically disqualified.

-- Toxic backlink profile: Another factor to check is if your backlink profile has become toxic after accumulating low-quality and irrelevant links.
+Another factor to check is if your backlink profile has become toxic after accumulating low-quality and irrelevant links.
 Keep in mind that this might have happened unintentionally or as a result of a planned negative SEO attack by your rivals to trick search engines into penalizing your website.

 You need to constantly maintain a healthy backlink profile by making sure you’re not losing your link equity or accumulating toxic links.
-While some SEO tools come with a backlink monitoring feature, it’s more recommended to use specially designed link monitoring tools.
+While some SEO tools come with a backlink monitoring feature, it’s recommended to use specially designed link monitoring tools.
 We use LinkChecker Pro, which automatically scans your backlinks daily by checking if they exist on referring websites and verifying their presence on Google.

 Beyond link existence, it monitors other metrics like crawlability, canonicalization, and DMCA abuses.
-You also get real time alerts for broken or deleted backlinks straight to your inbox or Telegram.
+You also get real-time alerts for broken or deleted backlinks straight to your inbox or Telegram.

 LinkChecker Pro stands out due to its ability to handle thousands of links with precision.
 It’s also easy to use and simplifies backlink monitoring.
 It seamlessly integrates with Ahrefs and Majestic SEO, allowing you to get comprehensive SEO metrics.